archer2o2x/Chronica-Lexis/reference/Chronica Lexis.md

 	"The Chronica Lexis is born, granted as a gift from one long forgotten."

 ## Scriptures
-Treatise of the Never-Will (Common)
+Utterance of Instant Velocity (Common)
-- Consumes 300 chrono.
+- Consumes 150 chrono.
-- Gives player 10 seconds of true invisibility.
-- If an item is used, or the player is hurt, invisibility ends early.
+- Grants the player a small boost of momentum in the direction the player is looking.

 Verse of the Forgotten Futures (Rare)
 - Consumes 10 chrono per second whilst active.